-- Propagation techniques of medicinal plants.

-- Taxonomy of marine algae and Toxic algae.

-- Biological control of plant pathogens including soil borne plant diseases such as Panama wilt of banana, collar rots of bean, chilli and tomato, Trichoderma-based biopesticides and biofertilizers.

-- Screening of natural compounds from plants for pharmaceutical purposes.

-- Organic agriculture and compostiny.

-- Molecular detection and phylogenetics of phytoplasmas.

-- Genetic diversity of plants (Cinnamom and Salacia) and algae.

-- Molecular biology and Molecular plant systematics.

-- Mangrove ecology and Plant ecology.

-- Biological monitoring of water bodies.

-- Bioremediation.

-- Phytoremediation.

-- Hydroponic and horticulture practice.

-- Determination of the quality of cinnamon quills.

-- Effects of herbicides on soil microbes.

-- Nutrient content of mangrove propagules.

-- Serpentine soil patches in Southern region in Sri Lanka.

-- Gene expression of signal transduction of mangroves.

-- Effect of plant alleochemicals on weeds.

-- Conservation of mangroves.

-- Seed germination and storage behavior of some common weeds in Sri Lanka. - Variety selection/Parental selection in Plant Breeding. - Identification of hybrid progenies through conventional and molecular methods. - Control strategies for freshwater cyanobacterial blooms. - Molecular characterization of cyanobacteria.
+- Propagation techniques of medicinal plants. - Taxonomy of marine algae and Toxic algae. - · Biological control of plant pathogens including soil borne plant diseases such as Panama wilt of - banana, collar rots of bean, chili and tomato, Trichoderma-based biopesticides and biofertilizers. - Screening of natural compounds from plants for pharmaceutical purposes. - Organic agriculture and composting - Molecular detection and phylogenetics of phytoplasmas. - Genetic diversity of plants and algae. - Molecular biology and Molecular plant systematics. - Mangrove ecology and Plant ecology. - Biological monitoring of water bodies. - Bioremediation and phytoremediation - Ecotoxicology of emerging toxicants/toxins - Endophytic fungi in invasive plants - Hydroponic and horticulture practice.
+Effects of herbicides on soil microbes. - Serpentine soil patches in the Southern region in Sri Lanka. - Gene expression of signal transduction of mangroves. - Effect of plant allelochemicals on weeds. - Seed germination and storage behavior of some common weeds in Sri Lanka. - Variety selection/Parental selection in Plant Breeding. - Identification of hybrid progenies through conventional and molecular methods. - Control strategies for freshwater cyanobacterial blooms. - Molecular characterization of cyanobacteria.